 A herniated disc in the upper back is not a typical diagnostic finding, since the upper thoracic spine is so very strong and stable.
 The discs in the middle and upper back regions do not endure the same degree of abuse as those located in the more mobile areas of the vertebral column.
 However, extreme trauma to this region can cause a variety of muscular and spinal injuries, including bulging or herniated discs, in rare circumstances.

-This article will explore the incidence of thoracic disc pathologies and will discuss why herniations in the upper back are unlikely to be sourced from the usual spinal aging processes.
+This resource section will explore the incidence of thoracic disc pathologies and will discuss why herniations in the upper back are unlikely to be sourced from the usual spinal aging processes.

 The upper thoracic spine is not subject to the constant vertebral movement imposed upon the cervical and lumbar regions.
 Therefore, the thoracic region is less likely to suffer spinal osteoarthritis and degenerative disc disease than the more mobile areas of the spinal column.
 This fact makes herniated discs, which are caused by degenerative changes, far less likely to occur in the upper and middle back regions.